--SER usually expresses the idea of something that exists in a way that cannot be changed (or would be quite difficult to change); for example:
+-SER is most commonly used to talk about things that exists in a way that cannot be changed or that would be quite difficult to change.

-On the other hand, ESTAR expresses a state, something that can change and/or varies from time to time; for example:
+-On the other hand, ESTAR expresses a state, something that can change and/or varies from time to time.

 Now pat yourself on the back for taking the time to read this article, because now you’re equipped with the knowledge to avoid these common mistakes.
 Don’t forget to be patient with yourself.
 The best students are not afraid to make mistakes, and therefore get a lot more practice in than those who remain silent.
 Practice reading the above examples out loud, or even writing them down again.
 This will help make what you just learned stick.
 Keep a steady practice regimen, and you will make significant progress.